4

 As previously mentioned in this post, each request made by AHAX has to load the entire WordPress bootstrap (including all active plugins and the theme) before executing the handler function.
 This adds a decent amount of time on to all AJAX requests made using the AHAX plugin.

 For a large majority of users this extra time / server load will not be be a problem at all.
-However, if performance issues are becoming a noticable problem some changes will need to be made by either optimizing your WordPress install / server side environment, or by just not using AHAX to make your AJAX requests.
+However, if performance issues are becoming a noticeable problem some changes will need to be made by either optimizing your WordPress install / server side environment, or by just not using AHAX to make your AJAX requests.

 Summary